 Nodes: Initial Capitals

 InitialCapitals will take a string and convert the first letter to uppercase while leaving any other mixed case letters alone.
 You can also do this per-word.
 Useful stuff.
 This is also not a pattern node and is standalone.

 PrintStringPlus was born out of frustration at my own short-sightedness.
 I literally needed to make the on-screen debug text bigger.
 This node exposes a number of already-present arguments that

-PrintString doesn't, as well as adding features such as telling you how many times a particular key has been called.
+PrintString doesn't, as well as adding features such as telling you how many times a particular key has had text output using it.

 If left as

 None Key will be ignored and the node will output to a new line each time it is called like an ordinary

 PrintString node.
 However, if a Key is provided, new instances of output will replace earlier on-screen instances using that key.
 Count Occurrences will cause the on-screen output to also note the number of times each key has been used.
 The Text parameter can change but as long as the Key remains the same then that data will be grouped and counted.

 This is the real star of the plugin and probably a good enough reason to buy it just on its own.
 Pretend you never even heard of regular expressions and just have a good time printing strings more better, you rascal.

 And that is the end of the documentation.
 I hope you enjoyed it as a paying customer rather than some kind of programming humour freeloader.
 If you did, thank you!
 Feel free to drop by the Discord server any time for a grumpy old programmer chat about how programming used to be good.